Yoko Ono: Yoko Ono/Plastic Ono Band and Fly

 Ono released her first solo album, Yoko Ono/Plastic Ono Band in 1970, as a companion piece to Lennon's John Lennon/Plastic Ono Band.
 The two albums also had companion covers: Ono's featured a photo of her leaning on Lennon, and Lennon's a photo of him leaning on Ono.
 Her album included raw, harsh vocals, which bore a similarity with sounds in nature (especially those made by animals) and free jazz techniques used by wind and brass players.
 Performers included Ornette Coleman, other renowned free jazz performers, and Ringo Starr.
 Some songs on the album consisted of wordless vocalizations, in a style that would influence Meredith Monk and other musical artists who have used screams and vocal noise instead of words.
 The album reached No. 182 on the US charts.

+When Lennon was invited to play with Frank Zappa at the Fillmore East in New York City on June 5, 1971, Ono joined them.
+During their extended stay, they spent considerable time with Pop artist Andy Warhol, who accompanied them to antique shops and art galleries.
+According to art critic David Bourdon, Warhol's relationship with Ono was strained because he remembered her criticism of the "homosexual conspiracy" in the New York art world during the 1960s, when she had struggled to find a reputable gallery willing to exhibit her conceptual art.
+Warhol was fascinated by the Lennons' wealth and urged a friend to persuade Ono to commission a $40,000 portrait of herself and Lennon, suggesting it would become "an heirloom."
+Although disappointed that they did not purchase one of his paintings, Warhol remained friendly with them.